com-lihaoyi/utest/readme.md

 ```

 Here, you can see that the `x` available in each inner test block (`inner1`,
-`inner2`, `inner3`) is separate and independent: the `x += 1` and `x += 2` that
+`inner2`, `inner3`) is separate and independent: each test gets a new copy of
-take place when evaluating `inner1` do not affect the `x` that is seen by
-`inner2` or `inner3`.
-In general, values defined inside the suite's test block
-are not shared between tests in the same block.
+`x`, modified only by that test's enclosing blocks.
 This helps avoid inter-test
 interference (where a test ends up implicitly depending on some state
 initialized by another test running earlier in the block) while still making it
 convenient to share common setup code between the various tests in your suite.

-If you want the fixtures to really-truly be shared between individual tests,
+If you want the mutable fixtures to really-truly be shared between individual
+tests (e.g. because they are expensive to repeatedly initialize) define it
-define it outside the `Tests{}` block in the enclosing object:
+outside the `Tests{}` block in the enclosing object:

 ```scala
 package test.utest.examples